Perfect Tart Crust Recipe

 Just to give you an idea, the blind-baked tart shell you see here was baked for 20 minutes at 375 degrees F.

-If you’re blind baking your crust, you might want to prick the bottom with the tines of a fork.
+If you blind bake your crust, you might want to prick the bottom with the tines of a fork.
 This will prevent it from getting air trapped underneath and poofing up as it bakes.
-Sometimes it’s a good idea to place dry beans or pie weights in too, for the same reason.
+Sometimes it’s a good idea to place dry beans or pie weights in, too, for the same reason.
 I didn’t do either of these things for what you see in these pics, and it was totally fine, but if you’re finding this to be a problem for you, give these solutions a try!

-You can also pre-bake the shell (unfilled), if your tart recipe allows for that.
+You can also pre-bake the shell (unfilled) if your tart recipe allows that.
 It will keep in a zip-top bag for a few days at room temperature, about a week in the fridge, and around a month or two in the freezer.

-When you’re ready to assemble your tart, just thaw the pre-baked crust at room temperature, and fill!
+When you’re ready to assemble your tart, thaw the pre-baked crust at room temperature and fill it!

 Next time you’ve got the itch to make a beautiful tart, try this perfect tart crust recipe!
-It’s the perfect base to complement just about any kind of filling!
+It’s the perfect base to complement just about any filling!

 This post contains affiliate sales links.